Life begins here

 What We Believe

 Porter Apostolic is an Apostolic Pentecostal church in principle, practice, and power.
+We’re Bible-based in all of our beliefs and our lifestyle lived by biblical principles.
+Based on Scripture, we believe the following:

 The Bible is the infallible Word of God, the authority for salvation and Christian living (2 Timothy 3:15-17)